mstksg/inCode/copy/entries/io-purity.md

 Then you have [parsec][], which provides a `Parsec` data structure, which are *instructions for Parsec to parse a string*.
-A `Parsec Int` structure[^parsectype] represents instructions for parsing a string into an `Int`.
+A `Parsec Int` structure[^parsect] represents instructions for parsing a string into an `Int`.
 When you give a `Parsec Int` and a string to parse to the Parsec library, it will run the parse specified by the `Parsec` object and return (hopefully) a parsed `Int`.
 Remember, a `Parsec Int` object does *not*